04 July 2026

 A: Christ, have mercy.

-L: Lord Jesus, you promise to be with us through your Spirit.
+L: Lord Jesus, you feed us with your body and blood:

 Lord, have mercy.